Sebi94nbg/s3apt/README.md

 AWS IAM Policy (Lambda<>S3 Permissions)
 ---------------------

-The s3apt Pyton script, which is executed by the Lambda function, requires permissions on the S3 bucket:
+The s3apt Pyton script, which is executed by the Lambda function, requires some permissions on the S3 bucket.
+Otherwise the script will fail.

+Here is an example IAM policy with the minimum required actions/permissions:

 ```
 {